Gary Anderson (darts player): 2024

 Anderson opened his 2024 World Championship campaign with a 3–0 win over Simon Whitlock.
 He then took out Croatia's Boris Krčmar but then lost 4–3 to Brendan Dolan in the fourth round.

 On the 2024 Pro Tour, Anderson won Players Championship 2, defeating Ryan Searle 8–5 in the final.
 Anderson made the final again at Players Championship 3, but lost in a rematch against Searle 8–7.
 He earned his second Players Championship title of the year by beating Connor Scutt 8–4 to win Players Championship 22.
 On the European Tour, Anderson won his first European Tour title since the 2014 German Darts Championship by winning the 2024 European Darts Grand Prix in April.
 He defeated Christian Perez 6–3, then Gerwyn Price 6–4, Josh Rock 6–5 in a deciding leg and Rob Cross 7–5 to reach the final.
 Anderson claimed the title with an 8–6 triumph over Ross Smith.

-At the Grand Slam of Darts, Anderson reached the semi-finals and established a 13–9 lead against Luke Littler, before ultimately losing 16–15 to the eventual champion.
+At the Grand Slam of Darts, Anderson reached the semi-finals and established a 13–9 lead against Luke Littler, before losing 16–15 to the eventual champion.